iammelvink/react-full-stack-blog-site/README.md

    ```

    Setting environment variables
-   MongoDB username and password for database
-   And name of db
+   - MongoDB username and password for database and name of db

    ```
    > heroku config:set MONGO_USER=<username> -a <app name>